-Most enquiries can be sorted out over the phone, but if we are unable to help you immediately, you may be asked to put your question in writing and we will reply within 28 days.
+Most enquiries can be sorted out over the phone, but if we are unable to help you immediately we will reply within 28 days.

 If you are not satisfied with the response, you should write to the Fund's Complaints Officer, who will pass your complaint to the Trustee.
 You can expect a decision within 45 days.